StigNygaard/lastfm-widgets/README.md

 up as a [Deno Deploy](https://deno.com/deploy) project.
 Any updates in main-branch are immediately deployed to https://lastfm-widgets.deno.dev/.

+I believe the widget (frontend code) is compatible with at least Firefox 115 and Chromium 109 based browsers, which are the last versions of these running on Windows 7/8 installations.
+I have also seen widget run in Safari, but unsure which version.
 The backend code is my first simple experiments/experience with Deno.
-Tested with Deno 2.0.0-rc.0.
+The backend has been tested with the first Release Candidate version of Deno 2.

 #### /widgets/ folder